caiostringari/pywavelearn/README.md

 # return to original shape
 L = np.array(labels).reshape(I.shape[0],I.shape[1])
 ```

-This functions are the basis for extracting more complicated features from coastal images, such as wave breaking and shoreline evolution.
+These functions are the basis for extracting more complicated features from coastal images, such as wave breaking and shoreline evolution.

 # pwl.linear
 The module “linear” brings implementations of some linear wave theory equations: